Legal information for buying property in Cyprus

 Your lawyer will check that the developer has a sound financial base and won’t run out of money half way through the build

-It is also vital that your lawyer checks that the developer has a sound financial base and won’t run out of money half way through the build.
+It is also vital that your lawyer checks the developer has a sound financial base and won’t run out of money halfway through the build.
 Your lawyer will check this at the Companies Registry before any contracts are signed.
-For new or recently built property, your lawyer will ensure that planning permission and building authority licences have been fully complied with, as mistakes here can prevent title being transferred to you.
+For new or recently built property, your lawyer will ensure that planning permission and building authority licences have been fully complied with, as mistakes here can prevent the title being transferred to you.

 There are some searches you should be doing yourself.
 These include the potential for new roads or flight paths, which you can check at the Town Planning department.
-There are also the more everyday hassles of noise pollution; in any holiday island it is wise to check that you don’t have a nightclub next door that opens at midnight.
+There are also potential issues such as noise pollution; in any holiday island it is wise to check that you don’t have a nightclub next door that opens at midnight.

 When all checks and searches are complete, your lawyers draws up the contracts outlining the conditions of the sale.
-You pay a further deposit, usually 10 percent of the sales price for a resale property or 20 to 30 percent for new-build.
+You pay a further deposit, usually 10% of the sales price for a resale property or 20 to 30% for new-build.

 After the contract is signed your lawyer will file it with the land registry within two months.
 You pay the balance of the price on completion along with all fees and taxes.

 Taxes are constantly under review in Cyprus and are subject to change as the country recovers from the financial crisis.
-Total buying costs are generally between five and 10 percent of the purchase price for resale properties and 20 to 22 percent for new properties.
+Total buying costs are generally between 5 and 10% of the purchase price for resale properties and 20 to 22% for new properties.

-Legal fees usually amount to one or two percent.
-Agents’ fees are a minimum of three percent, and usually closer to five percent.
+Legal fees usually amount to 1 or 2%.
+Agents’ fees are a minimum of 3%, and usually closer to 5%.
 They are paid by the seller.

 The Cyprus Buying Guide takes you through each stage of the property buying process, with practical recommendations from our experts who have been through the process themselves.
 The guide will help you to: